-The service provided information that showed between September 2022 and february 2023, 13% of shifts where bank or agency staff were requested were not filled.
+Managers could not always access bank or locums when they needed additional medical staff.
+The service provided information that showed between September 2022 and February 2023, 37% of shifts where bank or agency staff were requested were not filled.
 Managers reviewed the medical staff rota at meetings 3 times a week and moved staff to fill gaps in the rota as well as requesting bank or locum doctors.

 Managers made sure locums had a full induction to the service before they started work in line with the service's orientation and competency standard operating procedure.
+Locums on duty during the inspection told us they were well supported and received a comprehensive induction.